Raytheon profit beats Street, raises full-year forecast

-(Reuters) - U.S. weapons maker Raytheon Co (RTN.N) on Thursday reported higher-than expected earnings and revenues for the second quarter, and joined other major defense companies in raising its forecast for the full year despite Pentagon budget cuts.
+July 25 (Reuters) - U.S. weapons maker Raytheon Co on Thursday reported higher-than expected earnings and revenues for the second quarter, and joined other major defense companies in raising its forecast for the full year despite Pentagon budget cuts.

 The company, which makes Patriot missiles and a wide array of other military equipment, said it now expects earnings per share of $5.51 to $5.61 from continuing operations for the full year, up from an earlier forecast of $5.26 to $5.41.